Tinkerforge/doc/de/source/Protocol_20.rst

 * **Flags (8 bit)**:

- * **E [Error] (1 bit)**: This flag can be set by a Brick or Bricklet in an answer message to a function call.
-It means that an error occurred.
+ * **Error Code (2 bit)**: This number can be set by a Brick or Bricklet in an answer message to a function call.
+If it is different from zero it means that an error occurred.
    Example: With the current protocol, if you call the ``setPosition`` function for a Servo Brick and you address a servo that is greater then 7 (does not exist), the message is discarded and there is no response from the Brick.
-   With the E flag, a Brick/Bricklet can clarify that something went wrong.
+   With the error code, a Brick/Bricklet can clarify that something went wrong.
    For a setter this is of course only possible if the R option is set.
+   Possible error codes are:

+  * 0 = OK
+  * 1 = BAD_PARAMETERS (index out of range or similar)
+  * 2 = FUNCTION_NOT_SUPPORTED
+  * Value 3 is not used yet.

  * **Future use (7 bit)**: Seven possible flags for future use.

 * **Payload (0-512 bit)**: The data of the function call (as in the old